DGoodluck/Cocoas-Hair-Bar/README.md

 static/: Directory containing static files (CSS, JS, images) for the application.
 Dependencies
 Flask: Framework for building web applications in Python.
-SQLAlchemy: Toolkit for working with databases in Python.
-Selenium: Library for automating browser activities.
 Flask-SQLAlchemy: Integration of SQLAlchemy with Flask.
 python-dotenv: Library for reading environment variables from a .env file.
 Flask-WTF: Extension for handling HTML forms in Flask.